November 4, 2021

 Physical therapy for osteoarthritis goals

 A physical therapist will evaluate your movement to observe any range-of-motion restrictions.
 For example, if your shoulder is bothering you, the therapist will check if you can raise your arm over your head.
 The therapist will also look for muscle weaknesses and ways you might be compensating.
 Next is developing a customized treatment plan.
-The first step of a treatment plan, Choffin Schmitt said, typically involves increasing the flexibility and range of motion of a specific joint.
+The first step of a treatment plan typically involves increasing the flexibility and range of motion of a specific joint.
 The next step is developing muscle strength.

 Physical therapy commitment

-At Vanderbilt, patients typically see their physical therapists for 30-minute appointments one to two times per week for several weeks, Choffin Schmitt said.
-They also receive a list of exercises to do on your own at home between appointments.
+At Vanderbilt, patients typically see their physical therapists for 30-minute appointments one to two times per week for several weeks, Chen said.
+They also receive a list of exercises to do at home between appointments.
 And over the course of treatment, the goal is to develop a consistent routine to carry forward in life after PT is complete.

-“It’s important that the patient is consistent with doing the exercises,” she explained, “because arthritis doesn’t just go away.
-It can flare up and calm back down.”
-That’s why Choffin Schmitt likes to encourage patients to think of the movements as lifelong exercises.
+“It’s important that the patient continues their exercises even after completing physical therapy,” she explained, “because arthritis doesn’t just go away so there will be painful flare ups and periods of times that are pain-free.”
+That’s why Chen likes to encourage patients to think of the movements as lifelong exercises.

 Tailor-made programs